Understanding SQL Injection

 Blind and Second Order SQL Injection

-In situations where data from a backend SQL database is not returned directly to the user or attacker, it may be necessary for an attacker to utilize the Blind SQL Injection technique.
+In situations where data from a backend SQL database is not returned directly to the user or attacker, it may be necessary for an attacker to use the Blind SQL Injection technique.
 With this technique, an attacker can determine whether a SQL statement was executed using means other than the direct presentation of data.
-Using Blind SQL injection, an attacker could perform reconnaissance, obtain sensitive information, or alter database contents, including authentication credentials.
+Using Blind SQL Injection, an attacker could perform reconnaissance, obtain sensitive information, or alter database contents, including authentication credentials.

 One example of the Blind SQL Injection technique is the introduction of a delay as part of a malicious SQL statement.
 Depending on the database software in use, an attacker could build a SQL statement that is designed to cause a database server to perform a time-consuming action.
-With the MySQL database software, it may be possible to craft a SQL statement using the sleep() function.
+With the MySQL database software, it may be possible to craft a SQL statement using thesleep() function.
 For example, incorporating sleep(10) into a malicious query will create a 10-second delay.
 An attacker could induce a recognizable delay on database servers that do not contain the sleep() function by executing an operating system command or time-consuming sub-query or attempting to establish an outbound HTTP connection.
 Should the time-consuming SQL statement be executed, the web application may take noticeably longer to respond than is typical.
 This method allows attackers to determine whether their SQL statements are being executed with some level of certainty.

 Second Order SQL Injection attacks involve user-submitted data that is first stored in the database, then retrieved and used as part of a vulnerable SQL statement.
 This class of vulnerability is more difficult to locate and exploit, but Second Order SQL Injection attacks justify data validation prior to the execution of all SQL statements in an application, as well as the comprehensive use of parameterized queries.